-(1) Reflects the net increase in stock price in 2023 of shares underlying vested RSUs that have a delayed settlement date.
+(1) Reflects the net increase in stock price in 2024 of shares underlying vested RSUs that have a delayed settlement date.

-(2) Reflects the value of fully vested RSUs that are scheduled to settle in early 2027, as determined by multiplying the number of vested RSUs as of December 31, 2023, by the 2023 closing market price of \$93.19.
+(2) Reflects the value of fully vested RSUs that are scheduled to settle in early 2027, as determined by multiplying the number of vested RSUs as of December 31, 2024, by the 2024 closing market price of \$165.16.
 In the event that Mr. Kleinman resigns or retires prior to December 31, 2026, the unsettled portion will instead be settled in 2032, subject to his execution and non-revocation of a release of claims in favor of the Company and his continued compliance with any applicable restrictive covenants.
-In the event that Mr. Kelly or Mr. Suydam terminates employment other than for cause before December 31, 2026, settlement is conditioned on the NEO's execution and non-revocation of a release of claims in favor of the Company and the NEO's continued compliance with any applicable restrictive covenants.
-Of the amounts shown in this column, \$10,752,175 and \$178,140,000 appear in the Summary Compensation Table (under
+In the event that Mr. Kelly terminates employment other than for cause before December 31, 2026, settlement is conditioned on his execution and non-revocation of a release of claims in favor of the Company and his continued compliance with any applicable restrictive covenants.
+Of the amounts shown in this column, \$10,237,884 and \$178,140,000 appeared in the Summary Compensation Table for fiscal year 2021 (under 2021 Stock Awards), representing the grant date fair value of the associated RSUs for Messrs.
+Kelly and Kleinman, respectively.